Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Statement of main results

 \subsection{Error analysis for the Faber--Schauder coefficients}

-In this section, we consider again functions $F\in C^1[0,1]$ with derivative $F'=f$ and we suppose that $f(0)$ is known, so that we can set $\hat f_0:=f(0)$ in our problem \eqref{eq inverse Faber}.
-As a matter of fact, we may assume without loss of generality that $f(0)=\hat f_0=0$ and $F(0)=0$; otherwise we consider the function $ F(t)-F(0)-f(0)t$, whose derivative has the same Faber--Schauder coefficients as $f$.
-We refer to \cite{IngtemSpline} for a method for estimating $f(0)$ from the data $\{F(t):t\in\bT_{n+1}\}$.
+In this section, we consider again functions $F\in C^1[0,1]$ with derivative $F'=f$, and we suppose that $f(0)$ is known, so that we can set $\hat f_0:=f(0)$ in our problem \eqref{eq inverse Faber}.
+As a matter of fact, we may assume without loss of generality that $f(0)=\hat f_0=0$ and $F(0)=0$; otherwise, we consider the function $ F(t)-F(0)-f(0)t$, whose derivative has the same Faber--Schauder coefficients as $f$.
+We refer to \cite{IngtemSpline} for a method for estimating the unknown value $f(0)$ from the data $\{F(t):t\in\bT_{n+1}\}$, where the estimate of $f(0)$ is set to be the minimizer $\argmin \norm{\hat f_n}_{L^2[0,1]}$, and $\hat f_n$ is as in \eqref{eq inverse Faber}.

 For studying the Euclidean $\ell_p$-norms of the approximation errors, it will be convenient to denote the Faber--Schauder coefficients of $f$ at or up to generation $m\ge-1$ by the respective column vectors $\bar{\bm \theta}_m$ and $\bm \theta_m$, i.e.,